 Everyone wants to get a view of the big one when they come to Alaska - Denali, the tallest peak in North America.
-Kesugi ridge offers an ideal vantage point from which to view this massive mountain and its neighbors.
-Kesugi Ridge is located in Denali State Park, directly across the Parks Highway from Denali National Park.
+Kesugi Ridge offers moderate backpacking in Denali State Park.
+Kesugi Ridge is an ideal vantage point from which to view this massive mountain and its neighbors.
+Kesugi Ridge is located directly across the Parks Highway from Denali National Park.

 If you like wide open tundra, high country hiking, endless exploration, alpine lakes and jaw dropping views then this trip will leave you satisfied!
 There are great wildlife spotting opportunities including moose, bear, caribou and beaver.
 There are some interesting rock formations mid-trip that just beg to be explored.